Adaptive tensor train metadynamics for high-dimensional free energy exploration: Introduction

 When some simulation data are available, one strategy is to use generated data to identify a small number of CVs by unsupervised dimensional reduction.
 Methods include principal component analysis (PCA)~\cite{pearson1901lines}, diffusion maps~\cite{coifman2005geometric}, and autoencoders \cite{bank2023,chen2018collective,chen2018molecular,chen2023chasing}.
 Perhaps the most successful and thus widely-used unsupervised dimensional reduction methods use two time points to identify slow modes \cite{amadei1993essential,molgedey1994separation,naritomi2013slow,noe2013variational,nuske2014variational,perez2013identification,lorpaiboon2020integrated}.
 However, these methods can require significant amounts of data.
 More fundamentally, there is no reason that unsupervised methods should identify the variables that are most important for sampling transitions of interest (i.e., that the properties they optimize align with the scientific problem).

-An alternative strategy is to modify the sampling algorithm to be able to simultaneously explore a large number of CVs with the hope that they encompass---either in tandem or as a combination---the modes of motion that are important for the transitions of interest.
+An alternative strategy is to modify the sampling algorithm to be able to simultaneously explore a large number of CVs with the hope that they encompass---either in tandem or as a combination---ones that accelerate sampling.
 Metadynamics methods that are compatible with biasing along more than three variables at a time have thus been developed.
 An early such approach, bias-exchange metadynamics, runs multiple parallel simulations, each biasing along a single variable, with configuration exchanges between replicas proposed periodically and accepted or rejected based on the Metropolis criterion \cite{piana2007bias,marinelli2009kinetic}.
-This method scales more favorably with the number of CVs than standard metadynamics but remains limited by the fact that inter-variable correlations enter indirectly through replica exchange rather than the bias potential.
-For example, in the original application to the Trp-cage miniprotein, only five CVs were used~\cite{piana2007bias}.
-More fundamentally, bias-exchange metadynamics does not yield a free energy as a function of all biased variables jointly, but rather a collection of low-dimensional free energy projections.
+A more recent approach, termed parallel-bias metadynamics, similarly biases the simulation using multiple simultaneous 1D potentials; the main difference is that it does not require the use of multiple replicas~\cite{pfaendtner2015efficient}.
+Both of these methods scale more favorably with the number of CVs than standard metadynamics but remain limited by the fact that inter-variable correlations are not captured in the bias potential itself: in bias-exchange metadynamics, correlations enter only indirectly through the exchange of configurations between replicas biasing different CVs, while in parallel-bias metadynamics, the simulation switches between 1D potentials within a single replica, and correlations are similarly absent from any individual bias term.
+More fundamentally, neither method yields a free energy as a function of all biased variables jointly, but rather a collection of low-dimensional free energy projections.